100 pet names to choose from specifically chosen for snakes, lizards and geckos - choose your favourite.Read more

 If you’re thinking of bringing a tortoise into your family, or already have one, don’t forget your insurance quote.

-An obese snake will have fat along the length of their spine, and when examined the vertebrae will not be felt.
+An obese snake will have fat along the length of its spine, and when examined the vertebrae will not be felt.
 They may also have fat lumps under their skin in many areas making the body look uneven and less tubular.
 An overweight snake also may have folds of fat that are noticeable when they bend into an S-shape.

 - Rodents should be no larger than 1.5x the size of your snake’s midsection.